Asian stocks rebound as Iran peace talks in focus

+Though Iran said over the weekend it would skip a second round of peace talks with the US, a senior official later said the country may still send delegates to the negotiations expected in Islamabad.

-TOKYO: Stocks rebounded in early trading in Asia on Tuesday (Apr 21) as markets took heart from reports Iran is considering attending peace talks with the United States in Pakistan, with renewed bets on AI underpinning demand.
+TOKYO: Stocks rebounded in early trading in Asia on Tuesday (Apr 21) as markets took heart from reports Iran is considering attending peace talks with the United States in Pakistan, with renewed bets on artificial intelligence underpinning demand.

 Investors were also keeping their eyes on a Senate confirmation hearing later for Kevin Warsh, US President Donald Trump's nominee to lead the Federal Reserve, which Trump has repeatedly criticised for failing to cut rates sooner and more aggressively.